-The mentoring project matches seasoned and successful early childhood professionals with less experienced child care providers to form an ongoing relationship that is practical, supportive and inspirational.
-Vermont Birth to Five selects and trains qualified professionals to become certified mentors, and works diligently to pair up mentors with providers seeking support (free of charge).
+The VB5 mentoring project, completed at the end of 2017, matched seasoned and successful early childhood professionals with less experienced child care providers to form an ongoing relationship that was practical, supportive and inspirational.
+Vermont Birth to Five selected and trained qualified professionals to become certified mentors, and worked diligently to pair up mentors with providers seeking support (free of charge).

-Individuals who strive to become a mentor are creating opportunities to flourish in the field of early childhood education.
-By guiding other child care providers, you create the potential for a mutually rewarding exchange of ideas and action that advances both people’s skills and knowledge.
+Individuals who strove to become a mentor were creating opportunities to flourish in the field of early childhood education.
+By guiding other child care providers, mentors created the potential for a mutually rewarding exchange of ideas and action that advanced both people’s skills and knowledge.

-Child care providers who request to be mentored are demonstrating commitment to their own professional development by expanding their repertoire of skills and building confidence.
-You work actively and openly with your mentor and take ownership rather than a passive role toward progress by focusing on your Individual Professional Development Plan.
+Child care providers who requested to be mentored demonstrated commitment to their own professional development by expanding their repertoire of skills and building confidence.
+They worked actively and openly with their mentor and took ownership rather than a passive role toward progress by focusing on their Individual Professional Development Plan.

-In the mentoring relationship, you identify specific objectives to focus on, such as business operations, curriculum development and applications for the STep Ahead Recognition System (STARS), Vermont’s quality recognition and improvement system for child care, preschool and after school programs.
+Through the mentoring relationship, specific objectives were identified as focal points, such as business operations, curriculum development and applications for the STep Ahead Recognition System (STARS), Vermont’s quality recognition and improvement system for child care, preschool and after school programs.

 Mentoring and STARS

-VB5 utilizes its experienced mentors and program specialists to guide child care providers through the application process.
-By encouraging providers to take on this challenge, as well as celebrating the achievements of each provider as they make improvements and earn more stars, we help providers strengthen their programs in support of the families they serve.
+VB5 utilized its experienced mentors and program specialists to guide child care providers through the STARS application process.
+By encouraging providers to take on this challenge, as well as celebrating the achievements of each provider as they made improvements and earned more stars, we helped providers strengthen their programs in support of the families they served.